SaiHall/sweater_weather/README.md

 # Sweater Weather

 Sweater Weather is designed as a fictional back end to:

- -Take a location and return a json response of the forecasted weather -To create users
+ - Take a location and return a json response of the forecasted weather
+ - To create users
- -To log in users
+ - To log in users
- -Take two locations and return a response containing the estimated travel time, and projected weather at the location.
+ - Take two locations and return a response containing the estimated travel time, and projected weather at the location.
 (Requires an api key)

 ## Description